DavidHavl/2checkout-ZendFramework/README.md

 2checkout-ZendFramework
 =======================

-ZF Service Class for 2checkout payment gateway
+Service Class for 2checkout payment gateway using Zend Framework 1.12